Havana in 3 Days

 Capitolio Nacional

 Havana’s grandest building is the Capitolio Nacional.
-Built in the 1920s during Cuba’s capitalist heydays at huge expense, it looks very similar to the Capitol in Washington DC.
+Built in the 1920s during Cuba’s capitalist heydays at huge expense, it was modelled on the Panthéon in Paris.
+The Capitolio looks similar to the Capitol in Washington DC, but is actually a metre higher, a metre wider, and a metre longer.
 When we visited, it was closed for renovation, so we had to make do with admiring it from the exterior.
-Oh, and it’s opposite El Floridita, one of Havana’s most famous cocktail bars.

 Capitolio Nacional